-The Ascension Parish Sheriff’s Office boasts 300+ deputies protecting the parish as well as serving the municipalities of Donaldsonville and Sorrento.
-The City of Gonzales Police Department serves the city limits of Gonzales.
+Ascension Parish Sheriff’s Office boasts 300+ deputies protecting the parish as well as serving the municipalities of Donaldsonville and Sorrento.
+The Gonzales Police Department serves the city limits of Gonzales.

 Crime rates are consistently lower than comparably sized parishes/counties nationwide.
 Click here for crime statistics for Ascension Parish.

-Ascension Parish is home to two hospitals and residents are just 15 minutes away from an abundance of healthcare options in neighboring Baton Rouge.
+Ascension Parish is home to three hospitals and residents are just 15 minutes away from an abundance of healthcare options in neighboring Baton Rouge.

 Medical Services (within region)

 |General Medical Services||25|